succulent mussels with white wine, smoked garlic and parsley butter and thyme

 You may have noticed the very beautiful bowl that these mussels are presented in.

-As a food stylist I am on the constant look out for crockery that makes food shine and look beautiful, and Wonki Ware always does just that.
+As a food stylist, I am on the constant lookout for crockery that makes food shine and look beautiful, and Wonki Ware always does just that.

-PS: sorry I got a bit carried away with the number of images in the post (as I do), I just love the look of mussels and I love my new bowl.
+PS: sorry I got a bit carried away with the number of images in the post (as I do), I just love the look of the mussels and I love my new bowl.

 No need to apologise for the images, they are droolworthy!!
 Did you use the smoked butter to!!

 this looks absolutely sublime!
-Dave collected mussels off the beach a while back and it was such a great treat
+Dave collected mussels off the beach a while back and it was such a great treat 🙂

 Mussels are my favorite simple, elegant and delicious dish to make.
 Love the looks of yours.
 And I love pics so the more the better!